 I believe making video games to be one of the hardest things ever.
 There’s no recipe for success.
 No magic formula.
-Even teams that have already shipped several games start every new game project filled with questions and doubt.
+Even game developers who have already shipped several games start every new game project filled with questions and doubts.
 Answering all these questions to find out what’s fun is going to take many iterations.
 And a lot of discipline.

 If you are to do good work, you need good tools.
-A game engine, an IDE, 3D software, a wiki, a task management tool, a bug tracker etc. The good news is there are many professional grade tools available for free (or very cheap), great support from active communities and lots of awesome tutorials to help along the way.
+A game engine, a code editor, 3D software, something to write game design docs, something to keep track of tasks and bugs etc. The good news is there are many professional grade tools available for free (or very cheap), great support from active communities and lots of awesome tutorials to help along the way.

-The hardest part is sometimes figuring out what tool to pick from all the available options.
+The hardest part is sometimes figuring out which tool to pick (engine analysis paralysis!) from all the available options.
 Only then the fun of learning how to use it can begin.